gnestor/altair/README.md

 The Altair API contains no actual visualization rendering code but instead emits JSON data structures following the [Vega-Lite](https://github.com/vega/vega-lite) specification.
-For convenience, Altair can optionally use [ipyvega](https://github.com/vega/ipyvega) to display client-side renderings seamlessly in the Jupyter notebook.
+For convenience, Altair can optionally use [jupyterlab_vega](https://github.com/altair-viz/jupyterlab_vega) to display client-side renderings seamlessly in the Jupyter Notebook.

 ## Features